If you are going to use your scale or meter commercially, then you may need a license.

-- Once license fee's are received by our office it will be legal for you to use your device(s)
+- Once license fees are received by ODA it will be legal for you to use your device(s).

-- When we have a Weights and Measures investigator in your area he will inspect and test the newly installed device to verify that it meets all of the requirements
+- When an ODA Weights and Measures investigator is in your area, he will inspect and test the newly installed device to verify that it meets all of the requirements.

 You may purchase a scale or meter through a service company or hire a service company to install, repair, and assist in the licensing process.
 ODA can provide a list of service companies, however we are unable to recommend a specific company.